MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/objects-in-collider-condition.md

 #### Description

-The Move Objects in Collider condition is fulfilled when the `Objects` are within the specified `Collider` for the required amount of time (`Required seconds inside`) while this condition is active.
+The Move Objects in Collider condition is fulfilled when the (`Required object count`) of `Objects` are within the specified `Collider` for the required amount of time (`Required seconds inside`) while this condition is active.
 #### Configuration

 - **Objects**